-Preserve all your hard work and make your chalkboard chalk drawings permanent!
+Protect all your hard work and preserve chalkboard drawings to make them permanent!

+Who wants to preserve chalkboard drawings and learn how to preserve chalk art?
 I am kind of ridiculously excited about today’s post, friends.
 I did a ton of research and experimentation on this and I’m so happy with the results.
 It answers a question that I think a lot of people have but there just wasn’t a good definitive answer out there…until now!
-And that question is, “Cassie, I spent a ton of time on this chalkboard drawing that I have hanging in my kitchen and I would be heartbroken if someone smudged it or erased it and I had to start over, is there any way to preserve it and make it permanent?
+And that question is, “Cassie, I spent a ton of time on this chalkboard drawing that I have hanging in my kitchen and I would be heartbroken if someone smudged it or erased it and I had to start over, is there any way to preserve my chalkboard drawing and make it permanent?
+Can I learn how to make chalk stay un-smudged?
 Well yes!
 Now there is!

 So, here’s what I tried and tested and what I came up with to preserve and protect those beautiful chalkboard drawings you spent hours on!
 Let me know if you try it!

-I knew I definitely wanted to use some kind of spray because anything you brush onto a surface would surely disturb and smudge your hard work.
+I knew I definitely wanted to use some kind of spray when I figured out how to preserve chalk art because anything you brush onto a surface would surely disturb and smudge your hard work.
 So I bought or got out the following things to try:

 And the results were surprising!